Safety Resources

 3. Sun protection: sunglasses, sun-protective clothes and sunscreen

-5. First aid: common injuries including foot care and insect repellent
+5. First aid: common injuries including foot care and insect repellent, aspirin, extra personal medications

 6. Tools: knife, cordage, duct tape, kits for tent, stove, mattress repair